TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/GitSetup/Prerequisites.rst

 ==============================

 Here's a list of the tools we use in the TYPO3 project.

-If some of these are new for you, take a few minutes to read up about what they do for us, maybe they prove useful in your everyday work as well.
+If some of these are new for you, take a few minutes to read up about what they do for us.
+Maybe they prove useful in your everyday work as well.

-You can find installation tutorials in the :ref:`Appendix<appendix>` section.
+You can find installation tutorials in the :ref:`Appendix <appendix>` section.

 Composer
 ========